Hibiki1701QCA/1701QCA-Assessment3/index.md

 <!--- PROJECT DESCRIPTION: In a few sentences, describe what the project is and does, who it is for, and a typical use case.
 This should be suitable for a catalog, poster, or other display material about the project. --->

+The doll room is able to turn on the miniture fan when it is at a high temperature, light will turn on when it is dark and create two different settings ("spooky" and "party") through the use of the fans, lights and sounds activated through buttons.

 <!--- SECONDARY IMAGE: Provide some other image that gives a viewer a different perspective on the project such as more about how it functions, the project in use, or something else.
 This should not just be a different angle of the same object.
 It should show the project in use if the first image didn't show that, or somehow tell us a different story about the project. --->